jefdonmar/SignUpWebApp/Readme.md

-In this repository, this was my first experience with doing paired programming to make a simple sign-up web app.
+In this repository, this was our first experience with doing paired programming to make a simple sign-up web app.

 In this project, we used HTML, CS and JS